grahamjh99/VisionDrive/README.md

 ## Requirements

 ### Hardware
 The Convolution Neural Network (CNN) model is extremely memory intesive due in part to the large amount of images being processed.
-It is recommended that to repeat this work the user has at minimum 64 Gb of RAM.
+It is recommended that to repeat this work the user has at minimum 85 GB of RAM.
 Variables were saved for training the model to speed up training different itterations of the model.
-These files took up about 57 Gb of space in total while the data for all the trips was about 60 Gb including the images in total.
+These files took up about 57 GB of space in total while the data for all the trips was about 60 GB including the images in total.
 ### Software
 | Library | Module | Purpose |
 | --- | --- | --- |